-Chios is famous for its mastic trees, which is an evergreen shrub you can really only find on this island.
-Besides the trees there’s plenty to do on this mountainous island.
+Chios is famous for its mastic trees, an evergreen shrub you can only find on this island.
+Besides the trees, there’s plenty to do on this mountainous island.
 Try strolling around the Medieval villages of Olympi and Pyrgi or see one of the many monasteries.

-If you don’t mind going underground hit up the Olympi Cave, a cave gorge, that is 60m wide and a humidity of 95%!
+If you don’t mind going underground, hit up the Olympi Cave, a cave gorge 60m wide and has a humidity of 95%!

 Rhodes is one of the most popular islands in the Greek isles due to its cheap flights from mainland Europe.
 Of course, it’s Greece, so it’s sure to give you sun and a great time.

-When you’re done with the history and ancient ruins head to one of the many beaches for sunbathing and kitesurfing.
-See all the things to do in Rhodes here!
+When you’re done with the history and ancient ruins, head to one of the many beaches for sunbathing and kitesurfing.
+Lindos, in particular, is one of the most beautiful locations on Rhodes, and the boutique shopping and upscale dining here is one of the best things to do on vacation here.

 The Best Greek Island for Peace and Quiet

 Antiparos is the small neighboring island next to Paros.
 It’s not well known on the Greek island radar, but it is well worth a day trip from Paros!
 Only a five-minute ferry ride will bring you to the small island.
 Once there, you can explore the cute town of Chora, venture to the many beaches, or check out the Antiparos cave.